 - 160 ml coconut milk the small can, about 2/3 cup

-- handful fresh cilantro for garnish
+- handful fresh cilantro for garnish if desired for garnish

 - In large skillet, heat butter and sauté diced onion gently over medium-low heat until golden and soft.